Josiebeepboop/kickstarter-analysis/README.md

 ---
 ### Analysis of Outcomes Based on Goals

-To determine if the goal has an impact on the campaign's outcome, we again used the previously collected kickstarter data.
-In this case, we created bucket
+To determine if the goal of a campaign has an impact on its outcome, we again used the previously collected kickstarter data.
+In this case, we categorized the goals in buckets ( and filtered

 ![Outcomes based on Goals](Resources/Outcomes-vs-Goals.png)
 ---